Positron emission tomography: Small animal imaging

 A miniature animal PET has been constructed that is small enough for a fully conscious rat to be scanned.
-This RatCAP (Rat Conscious Animal PET) allows animals to be scanned without the confounding effects of anesthesia.
+This RatCAP (rat conscious animal PET) allows animals to be scanned without the confounding effects of anesthesia.
 PET scanners designed specifically for imaging rodents, often referred to as microPET, as well as scanners for small primates, are marketed for academic and pharmaceutical research.
 The scanners are based on microminiature scintillators and amplified avalanche photodiodes (APDs) through a system that uses single-chip silicon photomultipliers.

-In 2018 the UC Davis School of Veterinary Medicine became the first veterinary center to employ a small clinical PET-scanner as a pet-PET scan for clinical (rather than research) animal diagnosis.
+In 2018 the UC Davis School of Veterinary Medicine became the first veterinary center to employ a small clinical PET scanner as a scanner for clinical (rather than research) animal diagnosis.
 Because of cost as well as the marginal utility of detecting cancer metastases in companion animals (the primary use of this modality), veterinary PET scanning is expected to be rarely available in the immediate future.

 Musculo-skeletal imaging

 PET imaging has been used for imaging muscles and bones.
-18F-FDG is the most commonly used tracer for imaging muscles, and NaF-F18 is the most widely used tracer for imaging bones.
+FDG is the most commonly used tracer for imaging muscles, and NaF-F18 is the most widely used tracer for imaging bones.

 Muscles

-PET is a feasible technique for studying skeletal muscles during exercises like walking.
+PET is a feasible technique for studying skeletal muscles during exercise.
 Also, PET can provide muscle activation data about deep-lying muscles (such as the vastus intermedialis and the gluteus minimus) compared to techniques like electromyography, which can be used only on superficial muscles directly under the skin.
 However, a disadvantage is that PET provides no timing information about muscle activation because it has to be measured after the exercise is completed.
 This is due to the time it takes for FDG to accumulate in the activated muscles.